wuyangjack/mini-google/README.md

 # MiniGoogle

 MiniGoogle is a search engine that is comprehensive, fast, accurate and scalable.
+It was deployed on AWS.

 **Our search engine is the top among all 21 competing teams in [CIS 555](http://www.cis.upenn.edu/~cis455/), Spring 2014.
 We received [prizes from Google](http://www.cis.upenn.edu/~cis455/hall-of-fame.html) for our exceptional performance.**